ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 - `CTkButton`: An actionable button.
 - `CTkOptionMenu`: A menu containing multiple items to select from.
 - `CTkTabview`: A tab menu.
-- `CTkSlider`: A slider which can be horizontal or vertical.
+- `CTkSlider`: A slider that can be horizontal or vertical.
 - `CTkEntry`: A text entry.
-- `CTkTextbox`: A text box which can be used for writing or reading only.
+- `CTkTextbox`: A text box that can be used for writing or read-only.
-- `CTkProgressBar`: A bar which fills up upon some event.
+- `CTkProgressBar`: A bar that fills up upon some event.

 ### 3.1 Variable setting
-The first thing we'd like to do, is define the variables we will use for each widget. `tkinter` provides variable objects for various types such as `int`, `float`, `str` and `datetime`.
+We'd first like to define the variables we will use for each widget. `tkinter` provides variable objects for various types such as `int`, `float`, `str`, and `datetime`.
 These variables also have getter methods included, so if the user sets a variable using the GUI, we can retrieve that value without calling it directly.

 The general syntax for a variable definition is the following: